inferno102/hello-world/README.md

-hi, my name is greg and im trying to lern how to make games
+hi, my name is greg and im trying to learn how to make games